Von Miller: 2011

-2011 season

 On September 12, 2011, in his first career play from scrimmage, Miller forced a fumble against the Oakland Raiders.
 On September 18, 2011, he had his first sack on Andy Dalton when the Broncos played the Cincinnati Bengals.

 Miller was named the AFC Defensive Player of the Week for his Week 11 performance against the New York Jets.
 The Broncos made the playoffs and faced off against the Pittsburgh Steelers in the Wild Card Round.
 In his playoff debut, Miller had three solo tackles and one quarterback hit in the 29–23 overtime victory.
-In the Divisional Round against the New England Patriots, he had two quarterback hits in the 45-10 loss.
+In the Divisional Round against the New England Patriots, he had two quarterback hits in the 45–10 loss.

 Miller was selected to the 2012 Pro Bowl and was named AP Defensive Rookie of the Year.
 Overall, in 907 snaps, he recorded 11.5 sacks, 19 quarterback hits and 29 quarterback hurries.
 He was fined three times during the season.
 He was ranked 52nd by his fellow players on the NFL Top 100 Players of 2012.

-2012 season
+2012

 Miller got off to a quick start in his second season, registering 10 sacks in nine games.
 In this period, he recorded 30 quarterback hurries, more than he had during his entire 2011 campaign.
 Thanks to this tremendous start, he was considered an MVP candidate.
 On November 16, he was fined $21,000 for a hit on Carolina Panthers quarterback Cam Newton in week 10.
 He received his second career AFC Defensive Player of the Week honor after recording three sacks and two forced fumbles against the San Diego Chargers the following week.
 For his efforts during November, he was awarded AFC Defensive Player of the Month.
 On December 26, 2012, he was announced the starting outside linebacker in the AFC division for the 2013 Pro Bowl.
 Miller finished the season third in sacks with 18 1/2, breaking a Denver Broncos record of 17 previously held by Elvis Dumervil.
 He also capped off the 2012 season finishing second in voting for Defensive Player of the Year and being named first-team All-Pro.
 In the Divisional Round of the playoffs, Miller had nine total tackles and two quarterback hits in the 38–35 2OT loss to the Baltimore Ravens.

 In 2012, Miller teamed up with Ubisoft, makers of the video game The Hip Hop Dance Experience, to create his own sack celebration dance called the "DeSoto Shuffle" that was inspired by the video game.
 Each time he performed the dance during a game, Ubisoft made a charitable donation to Von's Vision, a foundation devoted to providing eye care and glasses to underprivileged youth.
 He was ranked 9th by his fellow players on the NFL Top 100 Players of 2013.